matomatical/coursework-portfolio/README.md

     Note: I was not asked to present this talk, but I did prepare as if to present it as part of validating the timing and balance of the talk.

-### Semester 1, 2020 🇨🇭🦠

-This semester, I went on an exchange to ETH Zürich.
-I had to return early due to the pandemic, but after recovering from this disruption I was able to complete my studies from Melbourne (living on Zürich time to attend live Zoom lectures).
-I studied four classes for credit and audited two additional classes (one on agent-based modelling and another on game theory and control systems).

 #### 227-0395-00L Neural Systems